tc-functors/docs/src/content/docs/composition/lisp.md

 ---

 :::note
-Lisp interpreter is publicly available in upcoming tc 0.10.x
+Lisp interpreter is available in upcoming tc 0.10.x
 :::

 While it is fairly straightforward to describe entity composition using YAML, tc provides a subset of the Lisp programming language to define compositions programatically.
 The reason Lisp is better suited at this is because of first-class entities, s-expressions and symbolic references.